We've just launched a new website—please explore!

 Once a management plan is complete, NEFF implements its recommended actions to accomplish our goals.
 While those actions vary, as the above list demonstrates, this section will walk through the implementation of a recommended harvest, as that is the type of forest management NEFF staff most often receive questions about.

-Depending upon our goals, harvests are conducted on each property every 10 to 20 years.
-For each harvest, our Director of Forest Stewardship collaborates with the appropriate consulting forester on the goals, strategy, and timing of the harvest.
+Depending upon NEFF’s goals for a forestland, harvests are conducted on each property every 10 to 20 years.
+For each harvest, NEFF staff collaborates with the consulting forester on the goals, strategy, and timing of the harvest.
 In some states, an Intent to Cut must be posted at the harvest.
 In other states, such as Massachusetts, a Forest Cutting Plan must be submitted to and approved by the state prior to the start of any work.
-Once these details are in place, our forester can complete the details of the harvest and identify a logger to do the work.
+Once these details are in place, NEFF’s forester can complete the details of the harvest and identify a logger to do the work.

-Once trees are marked and the loggers are hired, the loggers are tasked with removing only the trees that the forester has identified.
+Once a harvest is marked and laid out, we will negotiate with a trusted logging contractor or put a sale out to bid, and then sign a contract.
+The loggers are tasked with removing only the trees the forester has identified.
 The decisions as to which trees to remove are not made indiscriminately, and they are not at the discretion of the loggers.
-It is the responsibility of the forester to check in on the sale regularly to be sure that it is implemented to his or her satisfaction.
-If there are any issues, our forester works to resolve them to be sure that everything is held to the highest standard.
+It is the responsibility of the forester to check in on the sale regularly to ensure the logger is harvesting the correct trees, following the BMPs, and abiding by the terms in the contract.
+At the end of the job, the forester also ensures the operation is closed out correctly by installing waterbars, cleaning the log landing, and removing any temporary stream crossings.
+If there are any issues during this process, NEFF’s forester works to resolve them to be sure that everything is held to the highest standard.